 Epsom: 4 (W.Hunt, Midmer 2, White)

 The second half was tight for some time with Woking controlling possession, but Epsom working hard to keep the visitors out of short corner range for their prolific flicker Chris Way.
-They achieved this for some time but on 15 minutes Woking did force a short corner and Way fired home for 3-2.
+They achieved this for some time but after 15 minutes Woking forced a short corner and Way fired home for 3-2.
 Epsom hit back immediately, winning a short corner and Liam White drilled a flick home for 4-2.
-The scene was now set for a frantic final 10 minutes with Woking piling forward and Epsom looking dangerous on the counterattack.
-With 7 minutes left, Woking won another corner and this time Way’s flick was parried onto Liam White’s foot for a penalty stroke.
-Way converted for 4-3 and Woking subsequently threw the kitchen sink at Epsom in the final stages, including the use of a kicking back.
-But the defence held strong and Burton-Brown made a superb save away to his right close to the end as Epsom closed out a 4-3 win.
+The final 10 minutes were frantic with Woking piling forward and Epsom counterattacking.
+With 7 minutes left, Woking won another corner and this time Way’s flick was parried onto Liam White’s foot for a penalty stroke, which Way converted for 4-3.
+Woking subsequently threw the kitchen sink at Epsom in the final stages, including the use of a kicking back, but the defence held strong and Burton-Brown made a superb save away to his right close to the end as Epsom closed out a 4-3 win.